 There’s plenty to do here if you enjoy nature: hiking the volcano’s rim, picnicking, and exploring the diverse wildlife.
 The local economy revolves around tourism related to the volcano and traditional ranching activities.

 Capulin’s seclusion comes from its small size and the natural barriers created by the volcanic terrain.
-I feel a sense of peace every time I visit, thanks to the serene environment at the volcano’s foot.
+I feel a sense of peace every time I visit, thanks to the serene environment at the base of the volcano.

 Where is Capulin?